sonofhypnos/fatebook.el/README.md

 # fatebook.el

-Fatebook.el is an Emacs plugin to create questions on Fatebook
+fatebook.el is an Emacs plugin to create questions on Fatebook.
+Usage:

 ![](assets/demo.gif)

 ## Installation
 ### Dependencies

-Fatebook uses the `request` package.
+Fatebook requires the `request` package.
 If you don't have it already installed, install it through the instructions found [here](https://github.com/tkf/emacs-request).
-However, if you're using `package.el` or something similar, this might not be necessary.

-### Installation
+### Installing fatebook.el

 - With `use-package` and `straight.el`:
 ``` emacs-lisp